-The extra template file identifies 'extra templates' that can be used in place of the standard Expanded Entry template (see page 45) or Search Results template (see page 40).
+The extra template file identifies 'extra templates' that can be used in place of the standard Expanded Entry template or Search Results template.

 Many of the Access Presence tags generate a URI - for example, VFAuthURI and VFSearchURI.
 These tags have an optional id argument that identifies an extra template to be included in the URI in place of the standard Expanded Entry template.
 Whenever a user subsequently views the Expanded Entry page, it is generated using the extra template identified in the URI.
-To revert to the standard Expanded Entry template, the id argument must be set to ' default'.
+To revert to the standard Expanded Entry template, the id argument must be set to 'default'.

-Each extra template can also be associated with a template-specific format file, which is defined in the same way as the standard format file (see page 73).
+Each extra template can also be associated with a template-specific format file, which is defined in the same way as the standard format file.
 The extra template then uses its template-specific format file plus the standard format file.
 (The definitions in the template-specific format file, however, take precedence over those in the standard format file.)

-NOTE: The page generated from an extra template can also be accessed from a standard Access Presence page using the VFURI or VFHref tags (see page 78).
+NOTE: The page generated from an extra template can also be accessed from a standard Access Presence page using the VFURI or VFHref tags.